markoravnice25/GA-Project-1-Football-Frogger/readme.md

 * Function to pick which footballer you want to dribble with.
 * Time-limit for player dribbling to make it more difficult and prevent dribbling around the sides (which is easier).
 * Change window alerts to a div with better styling.

-## Visit the website:

-* To visit the page, click the link: [Football-Frogger](https://markoravnice25.github.io/GAProject-1-Football-Frogger/)
-* To run your local server, use 'yarn start'.